MisterH100/datamanager/README.md

+# Data manager

+This application is designed to manage data from all my web applications

+# Technologies used

+React + TypeScript + Vite
+Tailwind + DaisyUi
+NodeJs + Express + MongoDb

 # React + TypeScript + Vite

 This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.